TheOrangeDots/servoy-amqpconsumers-plugin/README.md

-# Servoy-AMQPListeners-Plugin
+# Servoy-AMQPConsumers-Plugin
-The `AMQPListeners` plugin for [Servoy](http://servoy.com) allows a Servoy ApplicationServer instance to listen to AMQP Queues and when receiving a message will invoke the configured method in a Servoy Solution, utilizing a pool of Headless Clients
+The `AMQPConsumers` plugin for [Servoy](http://servoy.com) allows a Servoy ApplicationServer instance to consume messages from AMQP Queues and when receiving a message will invoke the configured method in a Servoy Solution, utilizing a pool of Headless Clients

 # Use case
 This plugin was developed to be able to process queued messages in Servoy, without having to rely on a batchprocessor or another type of client running